Traditional houses in rural Romania (case traditionale romanesti)

 House in Danube Delta, Dobrogea.
 Roofs are made of local reed, and colors are light like Mediterranean houses.

-“Casa lui Closca” (Closca’s memorial house) – Romanian peasant who fought for the civil rights of oppressed Romanians in Transylvania.
+“Casa lui Closca” (Closca’s memorial house) – Romanian peasant who fought for the civil rights of Romanians in Transylvania.
 The memorial house, located in Rosia Montana, has a traditional rock foundation and front porch.

-Traditional household had a residential house and additional structures used as storage facilities for cereals, food products, wood and domestic animals.
+Traditional households consisted of a residential house and additional structures used as storage facilities for cereals, foods, wood and domestic animals.

-Typical house in the southern Carpathians (historic Vallachia region)
+Typical house in the southern Carpathians (the historical Vallachia region)

-Traditional Romanian house up in the mountains of Transylvania.
-Colonizers established settlements in the plains and lower plateaus while Romanians had settlements higher in the mountains according to their pastoral life.
+Traditional Romanian house in the mountains of Transylvania.
+Colonizers of Transylvania established cities in the lowlands, while Romanians (called Vlachs at the time) maintained settlements higher in the mountains according to their pastoral life.
+The mountains also provided shelter from the waves of invaders.

 House in Buzau

 Pre-Christian pagan mythology in traditional Romanian folk

 The various motifs found in architecture, clothing, pottery, dance etc were not simple decorations but they stem from pre-Christian beliefs transmitted from distant ancestors.
-Many of the Pagan symbols were universal, being found around the world before Christianity/ Islam and other religions replaced the system of beliefs.
+Many Pagan symbols are universal, being found around the world before Christianity, Islam and other religions replaced the system of beliefs.

-The most prevalent is the solar motif which is omnipresent in Romanian folk art.
+The most prevalent is the solar motif, which is omnipresent in Romanian folk art.
 The sun circle was a symbol of life, fertility and it was believed to attract positive energy.
 The Pagan beliefs were directly connected to nature, which also implied respect for the surrounding natural environment.
-In Romania, the newly-adopted Christianity continued to coexist along Pagan rituals until today.
+In Romania, Christianity continues to co-exist along Pagan rituals until today.

 The solar motif was found in almost every item of the household, along with other motifs.
-When Christianity appeared, a cross was included in the solar circle.
+When Christianity developed, a cross was included in the solar circle.

 The decorative motifs varied depending on the region.
 When a house lacked exterior decorations, a branch from a pine tree was instead placed above the door in order to protect the household.

 Decorative motifs connected to older writings.

-Unbeknownst to many is the fact that the old peasant houses carry astronomical symbols hundreds and thousands of years old – legacy stemmed from common universal values once shared by ancestors and other populations around the world.
+Unbeknownst to many is the fact that the old peasant houses carry astronomical symbols hundreds and thousands of years old.